 The performance of the Company's senior executives is reviewed by the Executive Chairman as part of the annual remuneration review process and reported to the Board during the period.
-The reviews are undertaken annually, prior to the commencement of the new financial year.
+The reviews are undertaken annually, prior to the commencement of the new financial year against the targets set by the Executive Chairman.
 Further details regarding the remuneration review process are set out in the Remuneration Report.